Nicole Honiss | Director

 Nicole’s vision for Little Sparrows is to provide a well-resourced, supportive environment where each staff member, child, and their families, feel a genuine sense of belonging.
 Nicole strongly believes that every child deserves the best care and education possible.
 She endeavours to ensure that each child is given the opportunity to reach their full potential while having fun learning in a safe and stimulating environment.

-Michaela is a qualified early childhood teacher who has been with us since our opening back in 2014.
+Michaela is the Centre Manager here at Little Sparrows in Hamilton, and has been with us since our opening back in 2014.
 Michaela has originally studied Human Resource Management at the University of Waikato and worked part time at Little Sparrows throughout her study.
-When it came to the end of her study, the thought of finding a job elsewhere didn’t sit right with her, so she decided to study a postgraduate of Early Childhood.
-Michaela is now the supervisor here at Little Sparrows Hamilton, and she wouldn’t be anywhere else.
-Michaela holds the relationships with the children and their families close to her heart and looks forward to coming to work every day to see the children.
-We are very lucky to have Michaela as a part of our team here at Little Sparrows and look forward to the future ahead with her.
+When it came to the end of her study, the thought of finding a job elsewhere didn’t sit right with her, so she studied a postgraduate of Early Childhood.
+Michaela has worked her way up from Teacher, to Supervisor, and now to Centre Manager and wouldn’t be anywhere else.
+Michaela holds the relationships with the children and their families close to her heart and will always go above and beyond to meet the needs of every family and child at Little Sparrows.

 Ashlee Vant Leven | Teacher

 Ashlee is a qualified early childhood teacher who’s love of the outdoors and nature transcends into her practise.
 She loves providing thought provoking opportunities that encourage curiosity and a love for learning.
 As Ashlee believes in lifelong learning, she is currently studying a post grad diploma in Early Intervention with intentions to use her knowledge to provide an inclusive environment at Little Sparrows.